trigueira/WebTechnologiesProject/README.md

 # LearnOn
 This is a project for Masters in Applied Software Engineering module Web Technologies.
-It consist on an UI admin dashboard functionality and a [screencast](https://github.com/trigueira/WebTechnologiesProject/blob/master/WebTecProject.mp4) can be downloaded from this repository.The details and progress of the project is detailed in the
+It consist on an UI admin dashboard functionality.
+A [screencast](https://github.com/trigueira/WebTechnologiesProject/blob/master/WebTecProject.mp4) can be downloaded from this repository.
+The details and progress of the project is detailed in the:

 > [Sprint#0 WriteUp](https://github.com/trigueira/WebTechnologiesProject/blob/master/%5BA00258363%5D%20Sprint%230%20WriteUp.pdf)